WeaselOnaStick/SharMemIO/README.md

 ![SMIO](https://i.imgur.com/XZAnEDl.png)

 # This add-on requires pymem python module!
-Here are 2 ways of installing it toblender's python
+Here are 2 ways of installing it to blender's python
 ## Automatically if you have python installed globally:
   1. Open command console
   2. Execute following `pip install pymem`